glotzerlab/fresnel/CONTRIBUTING.md

 All pull requests should be based off of `master`.

-## Propose a single set of related changes
+## Propose a minimal set of related changes

-All changes pull request should all be closely related.
+All changes in a pull request should be closely related.
 Multiple change sets that are loosely coupled should be proposed in separate pull requests.

-## Keep changes to a minimum

-Make changes to files only as necessary.

 ## Agree to the contributor agreement